-How to know if you identify as LGBTQ2S+
+How do I know if I identify as LGBTQ2S+?

-Some young people are aware of their sexual orientation and gender identity for a long time.
-Others may not be sure.
-Having feelings, dreams or experiences with someone of the same sex is common.
-Many young people like someone of the same sex (e.g. you may appreciate their body or have a “friend crush”).
-You may also have sexual dreams or feelings about someone that is the same sex.
-This may be the beginning of you figuring out that you identify as LGBTQ2S+, but it may also be part of the process of realizing that you’re straight.
-Either way, these feelings are part of finding out who you are, and it may take some time to figure it all out.
+Some young people have been aware of their sexual orientation and gender identity for a long time.
+Others may not be as sure.
+Having feelings, dreams or experiences with/about someone of the same gender is common.
+Many young people also like someone of the same sex (e.g. you may have sexual dreams or feelings about someone who is the same sex as you).
+This can all be the beginning of you realizing that you identify as LGBTQ2S+, but it may also be a part of the process of realizing that you’re straight.
+Either way, these feelings are a natural part of finding out who you are and getting to know yourself better.

-Lots of young people who are questioning their sexual orientation and/or gender identity experience feeling “different,” excluded or isolated in their families or communities.
-Meeting other LGBTQ2S+ young people is a good way to start recognizing that there are many other people going through the same thing as you.
-It’s also important to remember that differences are what make people human — everyone has different things they like to do in their spare time, eat and wear — sexual orientation and gender identity are just two more ways that you may be unique.
+Lots of young people who are questioning their sexual orientation and/or gender identity may feel excluded or isolated in their families or communities.
+Meeting other LGBTQ2S+ young people is a good way to start recognizing that there are many other people going through the similar things as you.
+It’s also important to remember that differences are what make people human — sexual orientation and gender identity are just two more ways that you may be unique.

-If you’re looking to meet other LGBTQ2S+ young people, you can check to see if your school has a gay-straight alliance (GSA) or call Kids Help Phone at 1-800-668-6868 for help finding LGBTQ2S+ peer groups in your area.
+If you’re looking to meet other people in the LGBTQ2S+ community, you can check to see if your school or community has a virtual club/group that creates space for LGBTQ2S+ young people and where you can safely participate online.
+You can also access Kids Help Phone’s Resources Around Me for help finding LGBTQ2S+ peer groups in your area.

 You’re more than your sexual orientation and gender identity

 Your gender identity and sexual orientation are only two parts of who you are.
-Try to list all of the other qualities that make you who you are.
+You can try listing all of the other qualities that make you who you are.
 Maybe you’re LGBTQ2S+ and…

 - a family member